Mark Kayser Q&A

 What’s one thing most people don’t know about you?

-If I hadn’t ended up in the outdoor industry I’d likely be selling tractors to farmers in eastern South Dakota.
-My main chore tractor is a 1950s-era 350 Farmall that runs like a top … after I swear at it for 15 minutes.
+If I hadn’t ended up as an outdoor communicator, I’d likely be selling tractors to farmers in eastern South Dakota.
+My main chore tractor is a 1950s-era 350 Farmall that runs like a top …after I swear at it for 15 minutes.